worlddemocrats/federation/STRATEGIC_PLAN.md

 As the world experiences an accelerating pace of technological progress and the looming shadow of existential risks, the call for a governance model that promotes equality, dignity, and justice for all becomes increasingly resonant.
 It is in this space that the World Democrats aspires to create a democratic world government.

 ## Mission and Vision
-**Mission**: To be the catalyst for the establishment of a democratic world government.
+**Mission**: The establishment of a democratic world government.

-**Vision**: To spearhead a future where a democratic world government effectively manages existential risks and harnesses technological advancements for global prosperity.
+**Vision**: To spearhead a future where a democratic world government effectively manages existential risks and harnesses technological advancements for the benefit of all.

 ## Values and Guiding Principles
 1. **Unity and Global Collaboration**: Champion unity, cooperation, and collective purpose on a global scale.